Human Resource Management School

 The Graduate School of Banking at the University of Wisconsin-Madison is widely recognized as one of the premier banking schools in the country.
 Using feedback from its alumni, Banker Advisory Board, and sponsoring state bankers associations, GSB continuously updates program offerings to meet current professional development needs in the banking industry.
 In developing the Human Resource Management School specifically for HR professionals in the financial industry, GSB sought the very BEST banking industry experts to design and teach the program.

-Nearly 20,000 alumni have benefited personally and professionally from attending the Graduate School of Banking at the University of Wisconsin-Madison.
+More than 23,000 alumni have benefited personally and professionally from attending the Graduate School of Banking at the University of Wisconsin-Madison.
 You, too, can benefit from a GSB learning experience.
-We hope you'll join us for the next Human Resource Management School in April 2016!
+We hope you'll join us for the next Human Resource Management School!

 Your registration includes five nights, single occupancy lodging at the Fluno Center for Executive Education or a business hotel within a short walk.
 Classes will be held at the Fluno Center, which combines state-of-the-art professional education technology with the ambiance of a comfortable, relaxed, executive-style hotel.
 It's an ideal setting for learning, sharing ideas and networking with banking industry peers.
 GSB will reserve a room on your behalf upon receipt of your application.
 The Fluno Center is served by the Dane County Regional Airport (MSN), which is a short 15 minute cab ride from campus.